The History Of Women’s Wrestling In Great Britain

 Despite the moral obligations, fans were not put off.
 Women’s wrestling became a draw across the country while being limited only to private events in London.
 A dozen or so women travelled around as full-time wrestlers, making a living working for the opposition promoters.
 Most wrestlers dared not betray Joint Promotions and work for another promoter.
 However, given that Crabtree and Co refused to book the women, what did they have to lose?

-The biggest name to book the women’s wrestlers was Brian Dixon, who was the promoter behind All-Star Wrestling.
+The biggest name to book the women’s wrestlers was Brian Dixon, who was the promoter behind All Star Wrestling.
 They were one of the biggest names competing with Joint Promotions, with stars like Kendo Nagasaki and Mark Rocco creating competition for the wrestling giants.

 Dixon was married to English star Mitzi Mueller, who took her name from her German mother and American star The Fabulous Moolah.
 The pair met when Dixon refereed one of Mueller’s matches, with him accidentally stepping on her hair mid-fight.